niconap/snnif/README.md

 WORKDIR Falcon
 ```

+By default, the framework assumes the `WORKDIR` is the root directory of the
+container.
+It will look for the first line that specifies `WORKDIR`, and changes
+this default value if one is found.

 The `config.json` file should contain the configuration for the protocol.
 It
 should be in JSON format and should contain the following fields:

 - `run` - The command to run the protocol, this includes its arguments
   - In case it is necessary to run multiple instances of the protocol (e.g. one
     for each party), you can run each one in a sub-shell.
 See the configuration
-    file for METEOR for an example.
+    file for _Meteor_ for an example.
 - `image` - The name of the Docker image to build

 ### Compatibility